strzibny/advanced-ruby-cartridge/README.md

     # for jruby
     rhc env set OPENSHIFT_RUBY_PLATFORM=jruby -a YOUR_APP_NAME

-Ruby environment is automatically changed only after new deploy of your code.
+Ruby platform is automatically changed only after new deploy of your code.

-Check which Ruby environment is currently running by using
+Check which Ruby platform is currently running by using

 	rhc ssh YOUR_APP_NAME '~/advanced-ruby/bin/control ruby-implementation'